ned2/typediff/docs/typediff.md

 ### Web server setup

-For the web interface, you might want to double check that your web server is compressing application/json data, as the data that is sent from the server can be quite bulky.
+For connecting to Typediff on a remote server you might want to double check that your web server is compressing application/json data, as the data that is sent from the server can be quite bulky.